Rodney J. Rogers

-Rodney J. Rogers is an American entrepreneur and expert technologist with more than 30 years in the technology services industry.
-He is known for leadership contributions at two “unicorns” — startups that achieve billion-dollar valuations.
+Rodney J. Rogers was an American entrepreneur and expert technologist with more than 30 years in the technology services industry.
+He died of cancer on September 28, 2024.

+He had a leadership role at two "unicorns" startups that achieved billion-dollar valuations.

 Early life and education

 A native of Florida and resident of Miami, Rogers graduated from the University of Florida with a Bachelor of Science degree in Industrial and Systems Engineering.